roxma/vim-tmux-clipboard/README.md

 # vim-tmux-clipboard

-This plugin provides seemless integration for vim and tmux's clipboard.
+Things get nasty when I need to copy lines of text from vim to tmux's clipboard, especially when multiple split-windows are opened.
+So I created this plugin, which provides seemless integration for vim and tmux's clipboard.

-Automatically copy yanked text into tmux's clipboard, and copy tmux's clipboard content into vim's quote(`"`) register, known as unnamed register.
+vim-tmux-clipboard Automatically copy yanked text into tmux's clipboard, and copy tmux's clipboard content into vim's quote(`"`) register, known as unnamed register.
+It also make multiple vim processes on top of the same tmux session act like they're sharing the same clipboard.

 ## Requirements